 Whale and Dolphin Watching

 My favourite thing that we did whilst visiting the island of Madeira was going on a boat trip to whale and dolphin watch.
 There are lots of different tours available, especially from the bay of Funchal.
-We used a company called ‘Magic Dolphin Madeira’ and they were honestly wonderful.
+We booked a Dolphin and Whale watching tour through Get Your Guide.
+The company was ‘Magic Dolphin Madeira’ and they were honestly wonderful.
 The guides were extremely friendly and so passionate about seeing the animals, that it made the whole experience even more enjoyable.
 We were really lucky with our tour, since we saw a whale and a couple of huge pods of dolphins!
 Apparently, September is a great time of year for spotting them!

 Visit the Black Sand Beach at Seixal